Distinguishing regular polygons, cycle graphs, and circular metric spaces by the distance multiset and magnitude: Introduction

+Throughout the paper, we assume that the number of points $n$ in a finite metric space is at least four.

+In Section 2, we construct, for circular spaces, explicit families of non-congruent spaces that are homometric to them.
+In particular, when $n\ge6$ is even, we construct such spaces so that the multisets of edge lengths incident to each vertex coincide with those of the original circular space; in this case, the magnitude also agrees.
+For regular $n$-gons, we further show that when $n\ge9$ is odd, one can construct homometric non-congruent spaces with the same property.

+In Section 3, we study the reconstruction problem from the distance multiset.
+By the results of Section 2, circular spaces cannot in general be reconstructed from this invariant.
+However, under the additional assumption that all points lie in a common plane, we prove that regular polygons are determined by the distance multiset.
+Furthermore, when this assumption is removed, we show that for $n=4,5,6,7$, there exist spaces that are homometric but not congruent to a regular polygon and that admit isometric embeddings into Euclidean space.

+In Section 4, we investigate the distinguishing power of magnitude and magnitude homology.
+By the results of Section 2, when $n\ge6$ is even, neither regular $n$-gons nor $n$-cycle graphs are determined by magnitude.
+On the other hand, we show that regular $n$-gons are determined by magnitude only for $n=4,5,7$, and that $n$-cycle graphs are determined by magnitude only for $n=4,5$.
+Since magnitude can be interpreted as the Euler characteristic of magnitude homology, the latter is in principle a stronger invariant.
+Nevertheless, we prove that for regular $n$-gons, magnitude homology still fails to distinguish the space when $n=6$ or $n\ge8$.

 We use the standard metric for the Euclidean spaces.
-By the regular polygon, which we denote by $\Delta_n$, we mean the set of vertices of the {\sl unit} regular polygon, i.e., the regular polygon with side length $1$.
-We assume the number of points is greater than $3$ hereafter since the vertices of equilateral triangle can be clearly identified by the formal magnitude or the discrete Riesz energy function.
+By the regular polygon, which we denote by $R_n$, we mean the set of vertices of the {\sl unit} regular polygon, i.e., the regular polygon with side length $1$.
+We denote the cycle graph with $n$ vertices by $C_n$.